postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

-This query is fast for now, but as we add more data to the the table, it will slow down because we have not indexed the embedding column.
+This query is fast for now, but as we add more data to the table, it will slow down because we have not indexed the embedding column.

 Let's demonstrate this by inserting 100,000 additional embeddings: